Posterior Matching for Gaussian Broadcast Channels with Feedback: Relation between AWGN-BCs and AWGN-MACs

-This shows that under the same sum-power constraint $P$, the sum rate achievable by the time-varying code over MAC and BC is equal.
-This connection between MAC and the BC is already mentioned in [18].
-Our result confirms the duality between broadcast and MAC channel. \end{IEEEproof}
+This shows that when we use the time-varying code under the same sum-power constraint $P$, the achievable sum-rate for MAC is equal to the one for BC.
+This relation between MAC and BC is already pointed out in \cite{key4} and \cite{key25}.
+From our results, we note that the posterior matching scheme can also attain this duality between MAC and BC.